By Keith Boggs

 - Share your findings, concerns, and questions with the inspector prior to the big day.

 - Be there on inspection day.

 - Use your time there to further assess the home and yard.

 - After the inspector has completed his work, discuss his findings and ask questions about specific items.

 - Confirm when you’ll receive the report.

 The results of a home inspection can affect a pending sale in many ways.
 Once you’ve received the report, call the inspector to ask any clarifying questions and do a bit of research into how you might want defects to be addressed and at what cost.
 Work with your real estate agent to decide whether to negotiate for defect repairs, financial concessions, and/or a home warranty.
 And if you agree to the seller making repairs, decide if you want to have them re-inspected.
 Keep in mind, also, that your mortgage lender may request their own appraisal and have minimum standards that may require fixing before they will fund the loan.

 Buying a home can be an overwhelming, action-packed time in your life.
 We hope this home checklist provides you with the information you need to simplify this part of the process.
 And we hope you’ll reach out to us with any questions!

 Image Credit: mohamed hassan via pxhere

 About Keith Boggs

 Keith Boggs is the owner of Stonebriar Property Inspections.
 He is your personal home inspector, and his investment in the company will be reflected in the quality of your inspection.
 Mr. Boggs’ reports are professional, comprehensive, detailed, and clear.
 They average about 70 pages and include 80 to 100 color images and include detail findings and recommendations along with tips and best practices for maintaining your home.
 Stonebriar Property Inspection’s customer reviews speak to Keith’s reputation as an ethical, reliable, and courteous Dallas home inspector.
-Stonebriar Property Inspections is a proud member of the Better Business Bureau with an A+ rating.
-SPI is fully licensed by the Texas Real Estate Commission for home inspections and the Texas Department of Agriculture for termite/wood destroying insect inspections.
+Stonebriar Property Inspections is fully licensed by the Texas Real Estate Commission for home inspections and the Texas Department of Agriculture for termite/wood destroying insect inspections.